Stryker Didn’t Get Hacked. It Got Unlocked.

 If your organization experienced what Stryker experienced on March 11, and an attacker walked out with 50 terabytes of your data, how much of it would be usable to them?

-That question has a cost attached to it.
-So does the answer.
+That question has a cost attached to it; and the numbers are larger than most organizations model.
 The difference is that one of those costs you can control.
 If you want to talk about what it would take to run a proof of concept in your environment, we are ready when you are.
 Schedule a no obligation solution briefing to learn more.

 Red Hat’s $100M Cyber Breach Problem Is Likely Yours Too